 Remember, though, you're not alone.
 Dads and partners can feel the same.

-Some women have mental health problems for the first time during pregnancy, including:
+Some women have mental health issues for the first time during pregnancy, including:

 - anxiety, including panic and obsessive-compulsive disorder